earthly/website/blog/_posts/2022-07-19-analyze-amzndata-pyth.md

   - Tutorials
 toc: true
 author: Mr. Unity Buddy
+excerpt: How much have you spent on Amazon?
 internal-links:
  - Amazon
  - Python
  - Pip
  - Pandas
 ---
 How much have you spent on Amazon?
 Well, that's a kind of interesting question to find an answer to.
 And it's the type of question I like to answer using Python.

 With Python, Data analysis is just a 10-minute job.
 So in this article, we're going to analyze your Amazon data with a few lines of code.
 By the end of the article, we will have: